Bible Study Notes

 Jubal was a talented musician.
 Can you imagine how good a musician could become if he had 5 or 6 hundred years to get it right?
 Apparently Jubal invented music or at least took it to a whole new level.

 Music is so valued in society.
 What we are reading about in Genesis is the grace of God.
-To these God hating people God extends what we call 'common grace'.
+To these God-hating people God extends what we call 'common grace'.
 Don't confuse this with saving grace.
 They are only saved if they repent of sin and humble themselves before God.

 Common grace includes all that God has created for man to enjoy.
 Jesus said that God causes the necessary rain to fall on both the just and the unjust.
 That is common grace.

-Lamech's second wife, Zillah had Tubalcain.
+Lamech's second wife, Zillah, had Tubalcain.
 Again it sounds as though a name is given to honor their patriarch, Cain.
 This man became a professional in working with brass and iron.

-What about the 'brass age' and the iron age and the bronze age … those long eras of time mentioned by our instructors in school?
 Sorry … it did not happen like the professors like to imagine.
 They find artifacts and base the era on some criteria of their own.
-What they have no way of measuring is the impact of the flood as it destroyed and buried miles deep in mud the artifacts of a very advanced society.
+What they have no way of measuring is the impact of the flood as it destroyed and buried the artifacts of a very advanced society deep in the mud.

 Tubal-Cain developed the skill of taking iron out of the ground, and copper … and brass, a mixture of copper and zinc … and bronze, a mixture of copper and iron.
 He smelted the ores … and he created objects.
 The language seems to emphasize … objects having an edge.
 This would include weapons etc.